ILIAS-eLearning/ILIAS/components/ILIAS/Test/PRIVACY.md

 At the tab Test > History the 'Export Legacy Log Data' is available, which can be used for historical purposes, and any data shown at the table can be exported (see above for details).

 At the subtabs Test > My Results > Test Results and Test > My Results > Printable List of Answers accounts with 'Read' permission are able to download their own data via the button 'Print'.
-Those data contains their 'Name' and 'Matriculation number'.
-If the test is set to anonymous (see above), 'Name' and 'Matriculation Number' are not included.
+This data contains their ‘Name’ and ‘Matriculation Number’.
+If the test is set to anonymous (see above), the ‘Name’ and ‘Matriculation Number’ are not included.

 ### Test > Export

-There are three export files at the tab Test > Export, which contain personal data (see below).
-If export files are created, they contain the personal data, which is available at the time of the creation.
-If personal data is to be deleted after the creation of an export file (which contains such data), the export file has to be deleted, too.
+There are three export files at the tab Test > Export which contain personal data (see below).
+If export files are created, they contain the personal data that is available at the time of their creation.
+If personal data is deleted after the creation of an export file (which contains such data), the export file must also be deleted.

-The 'Archive file' contains all personal data, which is being stored and presented at the test (see above).
-It's purpose is to have this data easily accesible outside of ILIAS, e.g. for archivating the data long-term.
+The ‘Archive file’ contains all personal data which is being stored and presented in the test (see above).
+Its purpose is to have this data easily accessible outside of ILIAS, e.g. for long-term archiving of the data.

 The 'XML' export contains the personal data 'Author' of the questions and of the test itself within the metadata (see above).
-- It's purpose is to being imported in ILIAS again, although the contained personal data is easily accesible.
+Its purpose is to be imported into ILIAS again, although the contained personal data is easily accessible.

-The 'XML export incl.
-Participant Results' contains all personal data, which is being stored and presented at the test (see above).
-The data in the 'History' tab is an exception, this is not included.
-It's purpose is to being imported in ILIAS again, although the contained personal data is easily accesible.
-This export file can be used to e.g. provide the test results to the participants at another ILIAS installation.
+The ‘XML export incl.
+Participant Results’ contains all personal data which is being stored and presented in the test (see above).
+The data in the ‘History’ tab is an exception; it is not included.
+Its purpose is to be imported into ILIAS again, although the contained personal data is easily accessible.
+This export file can be used to, e.g., provide the test results to the participants at another ILIAS installation.

 ### Administration > Repository and Objects > Test and Assessment > Log Data > Log Data Output

-Accounts with the 'Edit Settings' permission of the administration node Administration > Repository and Objects > Test and Assessment > Log Data > Log Data Output are able to export any log entries and all linked personal data from all tests of the platform.
+Accounts with the ‘Edit Settings’ permission for the administration node Administration > Repository and Objects > Test and Assessment > Log Data > Log Data Output are able to export any log entries and all linked personal data from all tests on the platform.

 ## Summary